kopaka1822/EntityCS/README.md

 });
 ```

-This method will apply the function on the first entity and measure the time.
-Based on the amount of entites, the measured time, the time until
+This method will apply the function on the first entity and measures the time needed to process one entity.
-a thread starts and the number of cores it will evaluate if execution on multiple cores will speed up this call.
+It will evaluate if execution on multiple cores will speed up this call based on: the amount of entities,
+the measured time, the time until a thread starts and the number of cores.
 This will probably have some poor
 performance in debug mode (because its monitoring several threads) but the release build should be faster.

 ### Adding Systems